HL7/cql-ig/input/pages/conformance.md

 Certain elements in the profiles defined in this implementation guide are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining, sharing, and implementing artifacts, and implementations **SHALL** understand and process the element.

-In addition, because artifact specifications typically make use of data implementation guides (e.g. International Patient Summary (IPS), US Core, QI-Core), the implications of the Must Support flag for profiles used from those implementation guides must be considered.
+In addition, because artifact specifications typically make use of data implementation guides (e.g. International Patient Summary (IPS), US Core, AU igCore), the implications of the Must Support flag for profiles used from those implementation guides must be considered.

-For more information, see the definition of [Must Support](https://hl7.org/fhir/R4/profiling.html#mustsupport) in the base FHIR specification.
+For more information, see the definition of [Must Support]({{site.data.fhir.ver}}/profiling.html#mustsupport) in the base FHIR specification.

 **Conformance Requirement 4.7 (Must Support Elements):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-7)
 {: #conformance-requirement-4-7}